 You can get a loan for your renovations

-A type of mortgage that many people don’t know about is a conventional renovation loan.
+A type of mortgage that many people don’t learn about is a conventional renovation loan.
 This can be perfect if you buy a fixer-upper, whether you do so to stay within budget, because house prices are high, or because inventory is low.

 These loans include the CHOICERenovation and the HomeStyle loans.
 You can finance the home purchase and renovations with the same loan.